kgilds/getRealScripts2015/Administrative/codeBook.md

 9.--**Time**  Identifies the time of the survey: Pre/Post

-10.--**MotivatedToGraduateHighSchool** This Question inquires from the teacher if they believe the student is motivated to graduate high school.
+10.--**graduate_ts** This Question inquires from the teacher if they believe the student is motivated to graduate high school._ts is convey that it from the teacher survey.

 ----